A Guide to Understanding Structured and Unstructured Data for Data Strategies

 In structured data, the schema rules the roost.
 Before any data comes in, you lay out exactly how it's organized—the tables, fields, data types, relationships—the whole nine yards.
 This planning ahead makes querying efficient and keeps your data clean.
 Picture customer information stored in a table with specific fields for names, addresses, and contact details.

 Unstructured data turns this idea on its head.
-It goes for a schema-on-read approach—meaning you apply the structure when you read the data, not when you store it.
+It goes for a schema-on-read approach, meaning you apply the structure when you read the data, not when you store it.
 This flexibility is key when you're handling data like emails, videos, or sensor readings that don't play nicely with tidy rows and columns.

 Structured data often needs normalization to cut down on redundancy and keep things consistent, but that can make updates tricky as relationships get more tangled.
 Unstructured data avoids this hassle by letting data be, well, just as it is.
 That makes storing different types of information easier, though it can be more challenging to maintain consistency.

 These differences shape how you model your data.
-Structured systems need careful planning upfront—great for order, but not so flexible.
+Structured systems need careful planning up front—great for order, but not so flexible.
 Unstructured systems give you agility, letting you adapt on the go without major overhauls.

-1. Query capabilities and data access
+2. Query capabilities and data access

 Unstructured data needs a different approach.
 It might use document-based queries, key-value lookups, or full-text searches.
 This lets you query flexibly, which is great for varied data types, but it can also add complexity and hit performance.